Anna Windass: Storylines

-Into the New Year, Anna supports Roy as Hayley's health deteriorates.
-On 20 January 2014, Anna decides to close the café early, after having a bad feeling about Hayley and Roy's situation all day.
+From then onwards, Hayley's health continues to deteriorate as the New Year in 2014 commences.
+On 20 January 2014, Anna decides to close the café early after having a bad feeling about Hayley and Roy's situation all day.
 A few minutes later, Hayley's former boss Carla Connor (Alison King) arrives at the café and Anna answers the door.
 Carla also admits that she has had a bad feeling about the situation over the past few days.
 Carla then demands to see Hayley, but Anna tries to persuade her against the idea, thinking that leaving the couple alone would be the better choice.
-After giving in, Anna enters the café flat with Carla after using her spare set of keys, but to their shock, they find a deceased Hayley on the bed with Roy's arm around her.
+After giving in, Anna enters the café flat with Carla after using her spare set of keys, but the pair are saddened when they find that Hayley has died on the bed with Roy's arm around her.
 Anna sees the glass on Hayley's bedside cabinet and realizes that she had taken an overdose, and washes the glass up for them.
 Carla witnesses Anna washing the glass and also guesses that Hayley committed suicide.
 Anna then walks into The Rovers and reveals to the devastated regulars that Hayley has died.
 The following week Fiz Stape (Jennie McAlpine) - who was the Croppers' foster child a few years before - learns the truth about Hayley's death and shouts at Roy, storming out of the café.
 Anna then finds Fiz and explains that it was what Hayley wanted and that it was not assisted suicide.
-Following Hayley's funeral, Anna and the residents gradually cope with her passing.
+Following Hayley's funeral, Anna and the residents gradually cope with her death.